ben-razor/vega-guide/README.md

 ## Signing Transactions

-Reads against the Vega apis are permissionless.
+Reads against the Vega apis do not require authentication.
 Writes / Updates must be signed using the Vega Wallet.

 There is an official guide for setting up a [Vega Wallet](https://docs.fairground.vega.xyz/docs/wallet/getting-started/).